OUTBREAK: Mpox

 • new specific RT-PCR test specifically designed to detect clade Ib MPXV has been developed.

-• Preliminary results from PALM007 demonstrate that tecovirimat was ineffective at treating mpox lesions compared to a placebo.
+• Preliminary results from PALM007 demonstrate that tecovirimat may be ineffective at treating mpox lesions compared to a placebo.

 • Africa CDC declared a public health emergency of continental security.